 Both ESSA and the broader pharmaceutical industry attach significant importance to patents for the protection of new technologies, products and processes.
 Accordingly, ESSA's success depends, in part, on its ability to obtain patents or rights thereto, to protect commercial secrets and carry on activities without infringing the rights of third parties.
-See "Risk Factors" in our Annual Report on Form 10-K. Where appropriate, and consistent with management's objectives, patents are pursued once concepts have been validated through appropriate laboratory work.
-To that end, ESSA will continue to seek patents in relation to those components or concepts that it perceives to be important.
+See "Risk Factors" in our Annual Report on Form 10-K. Where appropriate, and consistent with management's objectives, ESSA will continue to seek patents in relation to components or concepts of its technology that it perceives to be important.